 If you have worked in marketing for a while, you will have heard the phrase “content is king” at least once.
-This concept has become especially important in the last few years, as Google is trying to be less and less dependent on keywords , instead giving more flexibility in how a specific article matches a consumer’s search intent.
-This does not mean that keywords are useless—in fact, you couldn’t be more wrong to assume this— but that it is not possible to have high rankings if your content is not of a high quality.
+This concept has become especially important in the last few years, as Google is trying to be less and less dependent on keywords, instead of giving more flexibility in how a specific article matches a consumer’s search intent.
+This does not mean that keywords are useless—in fact, you couldn’t be more wrong to assume this— but that it is not possible to have high rankings if your content is not of high quality.

 Many will tell you that quality content makes all the difference in the world.
 While this is true, it can be hard to know exactly what quality means in an SEO context.
-Quality is not only correct grammar, correct usage of the punctuation, and first-rate images.
+Quality is not only correct grammar, correct usage of punctuation, and first-rate images.
 Quality means, broadly, that if a consumer has a question, a qualitative article on your site answers the question thoroughly.